berbix/berbix-node/README.md

 - `phone` - Previously verified phone number for a user.
 - `customerUid` - An ID or identifier for the user in your system.
 - `templateKey` - The template key for this transaction.
-- `hostedOptions` - Optional configuration object for creating hosted transactions.
+- Deprecated: `hostedOptions` - Optional configuration object for creating hosted transactions.
 The `hostedOptions` object can optionally include the following fields:
   - `completionEmail` - Email address to which completion alerts will be sent for this transaction.
   - `redirectUrl` - URL to redirect the user to after they complete the transaction.
 If not specified, the URL specified in the Berbix dashboard will be used instead.

+##### `createHostedTransaction(options : object): {tokens: Tokens, hostedUrl: string}`

+Creates a hosted transaction within Berbix to initialize the client SDK.
+This works the same as `createTransaction()` except that the object returned includes an explicit `hostedUrl` property for hosted transactions.

 ##### `fetchTransaction(tokens: Tokens): object`